Battle of Chochiwon: Fight at Chonui

-Meanwhile, the 1st Battalion, 21st Infantry back at Chonui remained understrength.
+Meanwhile, the 1st Battalion, 21st Infantry, back at Chonui remained understrength.
 Half of the force had constituted Task Force Smith at Osan.
 B and C Companies were thus still refitting at Chochiwon, leaving A and D Companies to hold the line with a handful of replacements to fill the extra positions.
 The battalion numbered around 500 men in total.
-The 1st Battalion emplaced on hills overlooking the south road of Chonui, northwest of Chochiwon and prepared to meet and delay the advancing North Korean forces, while the 3rd Battalion emplaced behind it in reserve.
+The 1st Battalion emplaced on hills overlooking the south road of Chonui, northwest of Chochiwon, and prepared to meet and delay the advancing North Korean forces, while the 3rd Battalion emplaced behind it in reserve.
 Around 0555 on July 10, the Americans began to detect North Korean movement through the morning fog.
 Fifteen minutes after daybreak, a whistle blew, immediately followed by small arms fire on the American positions.
 American forces at first fired indiscriminately into the fog until the regimental commander, Richard W. Stephens, stopped them.
-At 0700 the 1st Battalion then came under heavy mortar fire, and A Company on the leftmost ridge was assailed with fire from higher ground by North Korean forces of the 4th Infantry Division.
-The American forces began using 4.2-inch mortars on the North Korean positions in order to prevent them from advancing directly on their positions.
-Around 0800 the fog began to lift, and the Americans spotted four T-34 tanks in the village and subsequently called for another airstrike.
+At 0700, the 1st Battalion then came under heavy mortar fire, and A Company on the leftmost ridge was assailed with fire from higher ground by North Korean forces of the 4th Infantry Division.
+The American forces began using 4.2-inch mortars on the North Korean positions to prevent them from advancing directly on their positions.
+Around 0800, the fog began to lift, and the Americans spotted four T-34 tanks in the village and subsequently called for another airstrike.